ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/staten-island.md

 {{% fig "staten-island/2022-oct-google-maps-pines-store2" "800" /%}}
 {{% fig "staten-island/2022-oct-google-maps-pines-store3" "800" /%}}

-It is also interesting to note that the tail of the Factory Lake (sometimes referred to as Factory Pond) raceway flows to the rear of Pine's store, approaching the stables before presumably going underground and into Kill Van Kull.
+It is also interesting to note that the Factory Lake (sometimes referred to as Factory Pond) raceway flows behind Pine's store, where stables are indicated.
 Factory Lake became quite polluted and was filled in by the early 1900's, and is the location today of Corporal Thompson park, named after the first African-American from Staten Island to be killed in action in the Vietnam War, in 1967.

 <figure class="quote-only">
 <blockquote>